RaptorRepack/WinRAR/README.md

 ## 📝 Important Notes

+#### 🔴 Highly recommended For Windows 11 23H2 Pro Edition To Use This WinRAR Software.

-#### 🔴 Highly Recommended For Setup File Install To Run as Administrator Click Now, Then Finish The WinRAR Installation Setup File.
+#### 🔴 Highly Recommended For Setup File Install To Run as Administrator Click Now, Then Finish The WinRAR Software Installation Setup File.

 ## 🌐 Social Media